maestro-server/bootue/README.md

 },
 ```

-### Import bootue system into your project (recomended)
+### Import bootue system into your project
-We recommend to download all components files and import inside to project, remember the goal is transfer all power to select, customize and extends to any scss parts to project.
+If you prefer, maybe to import all components files and import inside to project, remember the goal is transfer all power to select, customize and extends to any scss parts to project.
 In deep, bootue is a reorganized boostrap splitting code, her have **SCSS Components**, **Js Components** and **Hybrid Components.**

 ```markup
 //strutucture folder to generic vue 2 project